KiLLuKz/tech-student-hub/README.md

 ---

 ## 📌 About the Project
-This web application is being built to serve as the official digital showcase for the **Science-Math-Technology (SMT) Academic Program** at Bangpakok Wittayakom School.
+This web application is being built to serve as the official digital showcase for the **Science-Math-Technology Program** at Bangpakok Wittayakom School.
 It highlights curriculum details, student achievements, academic activities, and program news.

 ---